Blessed are those who act justly,

 Do I eat to indulge in pleasure, or to give my body energy in order to help others?
 Do I sleep in order to indulge in laziness, or to be able to wake up refreshed, ready to serve God?
-When our ultimate goal is to help others, everything we do – even the things we do for ourselves – is counted by God as an act of charity.
+When our ultimate goal is to help others, everything we do – even what we do for ourselves – is counted by God as an act of charity.
 Indeed, it is possible to be engaged in kindness all of the time!